-Retargeting is a powerful tactic to attract your site visitors and convert the users who sign up, subscribe, download your eBook, and so much more on your site.
-The reason it is so useful because returning visitors show a greater interest in your products and services.
-The odds of them clicking and converting are much higher with retargeting.
-These odds increase the more your target customers see your ads.
+Retargeting is a digital marketing strategy that attracts your site visitors and convert the users who perform actions on your site.
+It’s important because returning visitors show a greater interest in your products and services.
+The chances of them clicking and converting are much higher with retargeting.
+Therefore, increasing the more your target customers see your ads.

 We had a blog detailing some fundamental basics of retargeting that is essential to starting a campaign.
 Now that these are out of the way, you may be wanting to go a bit more in-depth into more aspects of this appealing digital marketing tactic.
 Well, today we’re here to discuss more basics of retargeting.

 These are the goals you should have when conducting a campaign and some different ad types you can run.
 When conducting retargeting campaigns there are 2 fundamental goals you should have when running a retargeting campaign.

 This goal and campaign type is primarily for informing visitors about the features of your products, and other similar announcements.
 This is less targeted than other goals because it’s more about targeting visitors that have not spent a lot of time with your business.
 However, don’t be discouraged that you won’t be targeting a large number of customers with these types of campaigns.
 Building awareness serves to enhance the second goal you should have when conducting your campaign.

 This goal and campaign type is used for visitors who are already familiar with your brand, products, services, etc. However, they may not have converted from any offers you have or things of that nature.
 The point here for these visitors is to click on your retargeting ad, direct them to a landing page and provide them incentive to finally convert.
 This is the primary goal that you should have when conducting your retargeting campaign.

 This is because it is this goal that leads to the sale, gains you new contacts for other campaigns, and much more.